writechoiceorg/medperf-website/docs/tutorial.md

 The different roles/users are  ...

-While going through the simulated use-case from A to Z, the tutorial will be a mix of conceptual talks and hands-on execution of commands...
+While going through the simulated use-case from A to Z, the tutorial will be a mix of conceptual talks and hands-on execution of commands.

-## Admin-level Setup (THIS SHOULD GO TO THE PRESENTATION?)

-As we described in the presentation, here is the architecture:

-"visual showing auth backend, api server, and client"

-Already hosted are the main medperf server and the main medperf auth provider (auth0) managed by the MLCommons organization.

-But an admin (e.g. an organization staff) can host their medperf server and configure an auth provider...

-For the tutorial, we will be using a local MedPerf server and a local mocked auth provider.

 ## Experiment Inception phase

+### Experiment Documentation

 Document the experiment goals, timelines, expected outcomes, ...

+### Cohort Selection

-Cohort selection: Identify the needed data characteristics, write down instructions for hospitals to "onboard" this data.
+Identify the needed data characteristics, write down instructions for hospitals to "onboard" this data.
     - by the way...
-MedPerf is aiming to facilitate this step for the clinicians, e.g. integration of common clinical data storage frameworks with MedPerf, like XNAT PACS
+MedPerf is aiming to facilitate this step for the clinicians, e.g. integration of common clinical data storage frameworks with MedPerf, like XNAT and PACS

+Note that in our tutorial, the given data (run `ls workspace/data`) is considered in the stage after cohort selection.

+### Call for Participation

-call for participation: spread out the experiment website and call for hospitals to be prepared to join.
+spread out the experiment website and call for hospitals to be prepared to join.
 Prepare data agreements...
-    - note that medperf is aiming to facilitate streamlining data agreements...
+    - note that medperf is aiming to facilitate streamlining "business" agreements...
+(TODO: find in paper)

-    - note that some hospitals will join to provide data for federated training, some for federated evaluation.
+### Define and Prepare the Workflow Pieces

-Prepare the data preparation pipeline logic (mlcube-it) that will transform the raw clinical data into AI-ready data.
+- Prepare the data preparation pipeline logic that will transform the raw clinical data into AI-ready data.
+This will be an MLCube.
+  - Here is the `mlcube.yaml` and (some brief description of what the mlcube will do)

-Prepare the metrics calculation logic (mlcube-it) that will be used for evaluation (after training) and benchmarking multiple trained models.
-This will basically define what does the experiment owner wants to measure and compare between models...
+- Prepare the metrics calculation logic that will be used for the evaluation and the benchmarking of multiple trained models on unseen data.
+This will basically define what the experiment owner wants to measure and compare between models.
+This will be an MLCube.
+  - Here is the `mlcube.yaml` and (some brief description of what the mlcube will do)

-### Experiment Definition using OpenFL and GaNDLF
+#### Training Experiment Definition using OpenFL and GaNDLF

-Prepare the training logic using OpenFL and GaNDLF:
+- Prepare the training logic using OpenFL and GaNDLF:
-    - Here, some explanation and description of the OpenFL-GaNDLF MLCube.
-(THIS SHOULD GO TO THE PRESENTATION?)
-    - We should note that medperf is not only tied with OpenFL and GaNDLF.
-(THIS SHOULD GO TO THE PRESENTATION?)
+  - Here is the `mlcube.yaml`:
+  - Here is the OpenFL training plan:
-    - Talk about the used gandlf and openfl config.
+  - Here is the used GaNDLF config:

+## Admin Setup

+The MedPerf server should be up and running.

+As we described previously in the presentation, here is the architecture:

+"visual showing auth backend, api server, and client"

+For the tutorial, we will be using a local MedPerf server and a local mocked auth provider.
+The MedPerf client installed in your virtual machines is preconfigured to communicate with the local server.

+Check this by running `medperf profile view`.
+You will see `server: https://localhost:8000` and the auth configuration used is `Local`.
+In a real scenario, configuring the client would be only by changing the server and the auth configuration...

+## MedPerf Client Installation and Authentication

+All involved parties that intend to use the MedPerf client will have to signup for a MedPerf account, install the client, and login prior to using it.

+For our tutorial, we already setup the virtual machines with MedPerf preinstalled, and already created multiple profiles that each will correspond to a user.
+Through the tutorial, we will switch between users...
+Run `medperf profile ls` to view...

 ## Training Setup with MedPerf (Experiment Owner)

-MedPerf signup, install client, login
+Now we will start with defining the training experiment and registering it in the MedPerf server:

 Register the data preparation MLCube

 Register the training experiment
-    - The server admin should approve the experiment
+    - The server admin should approve the experiment (Run this hack: <...> to continue the tutorial)

 Register an aggregator